 The Police have a period of 7 days from the date of application in which to comment on your application and confirm whether they have any objections to you your application.

-The Golden Visa Scheme entitles those successful applicants to become residents of Spain.
+The Golden Visa scheme entitles those successful applicants to become residents of Spain.
 This means that they can go and live in Spain.
+You can also normally bring your family with you, depending on the circumstances.

 It also means that they are entitled to travel within the Schengen area without the need for further Visas.